 Isola

-If you want to get out of the city centre and see the grittier side of Milan, then you need to take a trip to the Isola district.
+If you want to get out of the city center and see the grittier side of Milan, then you need to take a trip to the Isola district.

 You can reach Isola via the metro if you get off at Milano Porta Garibaldi station.
 The reason for its distinctive vibe is that the district was cut from the rest of the city until the Porta Nuova business district was built.